Come Home, Charlie, and Face Them: Plot summary

 Charlie rises to become a bank manager himself, and the two live to old age.
 When Ida dies, Charlie returns to Penmadoc, seeking to rid himself of the ghosts of the past, and rents a room in what had been the Rhys-Jones house.
 To his shock, he sees that the park where the Beppolinis lie buried is being dug up for a car park.
 He watches every day, until they and the money are found, but there is no evidence after forty years to connect Charlie with the skeletons and the money, even when the bodies are identified.

 Charlie learns that he is dying.
 He begins to write his story (this book), intending it to be lodged with a solicitor and released after his death.

 Adaptations

-The novel was adapted for television in 1990 by Alun Owen.
+The novel was adapted for television series of the same title in 1990 by Alun Owen.
 It starred Peter Sallis, Sylvia Kay and Mossie Smith.